bilalyasin1616/ebaysharp/README.md

 ## Environments

-By default the environment is set to Production but you can change it for testing to sandbox **Import note** It is recommended to use production environment even for testing, Ebay's sandbox is absolutely crap, very unstable and useless.
+By default the environment is set to Production but you can change it for testing to sandbox **Import note:** It is recommended to use production environment even for testing, Ebay's sandbox is absolutely crap, very unstable and useless.
 Pretty much most of the calls will fail without any reason of its sandbox and there are a lot of issues created on Ebay forums regarding that.

 ### Possible Environments